The Set Up (Parks and Recreation): Plot

-Meanwhile, Ron (Nick Offerman) deals with complaints from local residents due to a new town policy requiring public officials to deal more directly to the public.
+Meanwhile, Ron deals with complaints from local residents due to a new town policy requiring public officials to deal more directly to the public.
 Ron calls the policy "my hell", and seeks a new assistant to protect him from the citizens.
-Tom (Aziz Ansari) volunteers to find Ron an assistant, but during job interviews he asks questions about "real-world expertise", such as what tie he should wear to the club and what to text girls after a party.
-Tom brings forward a fast-talking candidate named Jean-Ralphio (Ben Schwartz), whose personality closely resembles Tom's.
+Tom volunteers to find Ron an assistant, but during job interviews he asks questions about "real-world expertise", such as what tie he should wear to the club and what to text girls after a party.
+Tom brings forward a fast-talking candidate named Jean-Ralphio, whose personality closely resembles Tom's.
 Ron hates him right away.
-April (Aubrey Plaza) draws attention around the office for showing up late and slacking off at work.
+April draws attention around the office for showing up late and slacking off at work.
 Bored with her internship, April insists she cannot wait to leave the parks department.
 However, after spending time with Andy at the town hall shoeshine stand where he works, April decides she wants to stay closer to him and volunteers to be Ron's assistant.
 She also convinces Andy to sell his band's CDs at the hall, which proves successful.
 When she slams the door on Tom while he tries to talk to them, Ron immediately hires her.